usail-hkust/HRBench/README.md

 ## 📚 References

-If you use HRBench is useful and interesting.
-Please consider to cite the following works:
+If you use HRBench and think it is useful and interesting.
+Please consider citing the following works:

 ```
 @article{ning2026agent,